isaacszf/QuoteOfTheDay/README.md

 # QuoteOfTheDay

-[@SomeDaiIyQuotes](https://twitter.com/SomeDaiIyQuotes) is a simple Twitter bot that tweets quotes from famous authors daily.
+[@SomeDaiIyQuotes](https://twitter.com/SomeDaiIyQuotes) is a simple X bot that tweets quotes from famous authors daily.
 This is mainly done using a web scrapper on the website [BrainyQuote](https://www.brainyquote.com/quote_of_the_day) and then parsing it so that the quote can be tweeted.

 ## Running